 Content Delivery Networks (CDN)

 A CDN is a global network of "Edge" servers.
 Its job is to move content as close to the user as possible.
-Think of it like a chain of local convenience stores: instead of every customer driving to the central warehouse (The Origin), they just go to the shop on their corner (The Edge).
+Think of it like a local convenience store: instead of driving across the country to a central warehouse for milk, you grab it from the corner store (The Edge).
+The catch?
+This works perfectly for non-changing goods (static images, CSS, JavaScript files).
+If you need something custom-made just for you (like viewing your bank statement), the store still has to call the central warehouse (The Origin) to fetch the real data.

 💻